 U.S. Assistance to Côte d’Ivoire

-Additionally, in August 2019, a five-year U.S. Millennium Challenge Corporation Compact with Côte d’Ivoire entered into force.
-Through that $524.7 million Compact, the United States is facilitating the cost effective movement of people, goods, and services in and around the Port of Abidjan, as well as developing Ivoirian human capital through improved secondary education and vocational training, particularly for Ivoirian women and girls.
+Millennium Challenge Corporation (MCC): In August 2019, the Millennium Challenge Corporation Compact with Côte d’Ivoire entered into force.
+Through this $524.7 million Compact, the United States is facilitating the cost-effective movement of people, goods, and services in and around the Port of Abidjan as well as developing Ivoirian human capital through improved secondary education and vocational training, particularly for Ivoirian women and girls.

 Bilateral Economic Relations